HMS Glorious: Sinking

-Scharnhorst switched her fire to Glorious at 16:32 and scored her first hit six minutes later on her third salvo, at a range of 24000 m, (or 15 miles), when one 28.3 cm hit the forward flight deck and burst in the upper hangar, starting a large fire.
+Scharnhorst switched her fire to Glorious at 16:32 and scored her first hit six minutes later on her third salvo, at a range of 24000 m, (or 15 miles), when one 28.3 cm shell hit the forward flight deck and burst in the upper hangar, starting a large fire.
 This hit destroyed two Swordfish being prepared for flight and the hole in the flight deck prevented any other aircraft from taking off.
 Splinters penetrated a boiler casing and caused a temporary drop in steam pressure.
 At 16:58 a second shell hit the homing beacon above the bridge and killed or wounded the captain and most of the personnel stationed there.
 Ardents smokescreen became effective enough to impair the visibility of the Germans from about 16:58 to 17:20 so they ceased fire on Glorious.